dogweather/forkful/content/en/go/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging in software development is the process of recording information about a program’s execution, designed to track its behavior and diagnose issues.
-Programmers implement logging to monitor software performance, debug errors, and ensure system security and compliance, making it an indispensable tool for application maintenance and analysis.

 ## How to:
 In Go, logging can be implemented using the standard library package `log`.
 This package provides simple logging capabilities, such as writing to standard output or to files.
 Let's begin with a basic example of logging to standard output:

 ```go